 The longer you own your cats, the easier it will be to stop a fight.
-While some play fighting can get a bit too rough, there is still a stark difference between the two.
+While some play fighting can get a bit too rough, there is still a stark difference between the two types of behavior.

-The American Society for the Prevention of Cruelty to Animals (ASPCA) has an in-depth article concerning feline aggression and how it can be managed.
-The info includes various types of aggression and how you can restore peace within your multi-cat household.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) explains feline aggression, and how it can be managed.

-Social grooming is done for a variety of reasons.
-Let’s examine some of the most common occurrences and what they mean:
+Social grooming is done for a variety of reasons:

-- Are your cats from the same litter?
-If so, social grooming tightens the bond within the family.
+Social grooming tightens the bond within the family.
 Do you have young cats from the same litter and one older cat?
 The act of a kitten licking an older cat means that the senior feline has been accepted into the family.
-Taking it one step further, does your cat lick you?
-If so, you are also part of the family.

 Do Cats Socially Groom Other Animals?